Pacifica (statue): Destruction

 From 1939 to 1940, some 16 million visitors came to the exposition.
 The United States Navy purchased the island as a naval base in 1941, and Pacifica was demolished along with most other exposition structures.

 After the exposition, Stackpole proposed that the sculpture be recast in a more permanent form—steel, stone or concrete—and positioned prominently on an island in the San Francisco Bay, perhaps Alcatraz or Angel Island, in a manner similar to the Statue of Liberty in New York Harbor.
 The plan was not seriously considered by civic leaders whose attention was on the events that soon brought the U.S. into direct involvement with World War II.

 Pacifica was demolished by the US Navy on January 22, 1941.

 Pacifica II

 Currently, a non-profit organization called The Pacifica II Statue Project is working to recreate and resurrect Pacifica on Treasure Island.
 There is currently an 8 ft replica of Pacifica at City College of San Francisco Ocean Campus, 50 Phelan Avenue in the garden next to the Diego Rivera Theater.

+Pacifica Radio

+The Pacifica Statue is purported to be the inspirational namesake for the Pacifica Foundation, founders of which, in response to revulsion at warmongering propaganda on commercial radio at the breakout of the Cold War in general and the Korean War in particular, and dread that such messaging unopposed would lead to nuclear war, launched their flagship station, KPFA, across from Treasure Island in Berkeley in 1949, with a goal of developing a private but non-commercial media network for long-form education and discussion of non-violent relations locally, nationally and worldwide.